CNC Wired Remote Controller

 Operation

 Connect the 8-pin cable, noting carefully the correct orientation.
 The controller is powered from the CNC machine.
 Note that power might be from the CNC USB 5V supply or it might be regulated from the motor driver supply: it varies with different machines and affects whether you can test the controller without actually driving the motors.
-The controller can be powered from its own USB cable, but in this case the CNC machine should not also be connected because of the possibility of different grounds for the two voltage sources.
+The controller can be powered from its own USB cable, but in this case the CNC machine should not also be connected without confirming that the two devices have a common ground.

 Remote Controller Display Page 0 The display initializes at page zero.
 If a SD Card with the images correctly configured is inserted the icons will be displayed.